What Is Folliculitis?

 Folliculitis Causes and Risk Factors

-Staph , a kind of bacteria, is most often to blame.
+Staph bacteria is most often to blame.
 You have staph on your skin all the time, and it normally doesn’t cause any issues.
-But if it gets inside your body, say through a cut, then it can cause problems.
+But if it gets inside your body, say through a cut, it can cause problems.

 These other things can also cause folliculitis: